scheidelg/ghpa/README.md

  - A specific private repository file can be loaded (instead of one that matches the name of the GitHub Pages web page).

- - Overriding the configured option to replace the entire web page vs. just the web page's body with the content loaded from the private repository.
+ - Overriding the configured options for replace the entire web page vs. just the web page's body; and whether the content loaded from the private repository must have '\<body\>/\<body\>' tags.

 See [GHPA Configuration Options](GHPA-Configuration.md) for details.